Jasper Wildfire: Ready for Visitors in 2025?

 Reopening of sites

 As of August 2024, some of Jasper’s attractions, including the Columbia Icefield and Miette Hot Springs, have reopened.
-However, major sites such as Maligne Lake, Maligne Canyon, and Pyramid Lake remain closed.
+Promisingly, Pyramid Lake has also recently opened, which is a positive sign for the upcoming season, as the area had been blocked off until a few weeks ago.
+However, major sites such as Maligne Lake and Maligne Canyon remain closed.

-Significant progress has been made in controlling hotspots in areas like Maligne Valley and Overlander Creek, which bodes well for potential reopenings in 2025.
+Significant progress has been made in controlling hotspots in areas like Maligne Valley and Overlander Creek, raising hopes for potential reopenings in 2025.

-Guided tours will remain an excellent way to explore these landscapes safely while gaining insight into the recovery process.
+Guided tours continue to be an excellent way to explore these landscapes safely while gaining insight into the recovery process.

 Can I join by tour?